-Foods not listed in the tables, like jam, honey or butter, are not included as optimal choices because of their composition.
-Nevertheless, it is possible to use them.
-One important parameter in the context of menu planning, purchasing and serving is the portion sizes of individual components.
+Food not listed in the tables, like jam, honey or butter, is not included as optimal choices because of One important parameter in the context of menu planning, purchasing, and serving are the portion sizes of individual components.
 They provide orientation on how much of the food should be offered from a nutritional point of view.
 In both tables, orientation values for food quantities are shown as planning orientation.
 The quantities are already intake quantities, e.g., peeling and cooking losses are factored in.
 They provide orientation but are not a fixed parameter and must be calculated individually by each meal provider.
-The actual quantity should be based on experience of the kitchen staff.
-The pupils' wishes in particular should be reflected.
+The actual quantity should be based on the experience of the kitchen staff.
+The children's wishes, in particular, should be reflected.
 Ultimately, a needs-based calculation is the precondition for responsible economic and ecological action.

-The 4th column of both tables shows the criteria for the ovo-lacto-vegetarian diet.
-In addition, the following aspects should be considered if neither meat nor fish are offered.
+The 4th column of both Table 2 and 3 shows the criteria for the ovo-lacto-vegetarian diet.
+In addition, the following aspects should be considered if neither meat nor fish are offered:

 Iron is a potentially critical nutrient in the ovo-lacto-vegetarian diet, as the human body tends to absorb this mineral more efficiently from animal-based sources than from vegetable ones.
-Enhancing iron absorption can be achieved by combining iron-rich plant foods such as legumes, millet, or oatmeal with foods high in vitamin C, citric acid (found in vegetables and fruits), or lactic acid (found in sauerkraut).
+Enhancing iron absorption can be achieved by combining iron-rich plant food such as legumes, millet, or oatmeal with food high in vitamin C, citric acid (found in vegetables and fruits), or lactic acid (found in sauerkraut).
 Examples of such dishes include falafel sandwiches with coleslaw, lentil-stuffed peppers, millet casserole with fruit, and rye rolls, or sourdough bread served with soups or salads.
 These options should be incorporated into the ovo-lacto-vegetarian menu.

 Fatty fish serves as the main source of long-chain omega-3 fatty acids and is, therefore a crucial component of a mixed diet.
-If no fish is consumed, for example because of an ovo-lacto-vegetarian diet, it is advisable to incorporate foods rich in alpha-linolenic acid, such as rapeseed oil, linseed oil, walnut oil, nuts, or oilseeds.
-While the human body can convert alpha-linolenic acid into long-chain omega-3 fatty acids, this process has limitations, and the complete substitution of fatty fish with other foods is not entirely feasible [50, 51].
-Nevertheless, due to increasing demand, criteria for the ovo-lacto-vegetarian diet were included to ensure optimal nutritional provision.
+If no fish is consumed, for example because of an ovo-lacto-vegetarian diet, it is advisable to incorporate food rich in alpha-linolenic acid, such as rapeseed oil, linseed oil, walnut oil, nuts, or oilseeds.
+While the human body can convert alpha-linolenic acid into long-chain omega-3 fatty acids, this process has limitations, and the complete substitution of fatty fish with other food is not entirely feasible [51, 52].
+Nevertheless, due to increasing demand, criteria for the ovo-lacto-vegetarian diet were included in the DGE-Quality Standard to ensure optimal nutritional provision.